percona/training-aws/README.md

 ## Set Up Notes

-NOTE: 'TREK' is used below as an example.
+NOTE: `TREK` is used below as an example.
 Use a "short code" that represents your client during training.
-Examples: 'DELL' if you were training Dell Co.
+Examples: `DELL` if you were training Dell Co.

 ### Machine Types

 There are multiple "machine types" which are used in different training courses:
-  * db1: Used for the 'Scaling and Optimization' course.
+  * `db1`: Used for the 'Scaling and Optimization' course.
 Exercises in the various chapters can be executed on db1.
 The 'MyMovies' chapter is a team-building exercise.
 You would assign 2-3 students for each db1 instance.
 This instance is also used for 'Operations and Troubleshooting' when doing xtrabackup labs, and functions as the master all master/slave exercises.
-  * db2: This machine type is used as the slave instance for all all master/slave exercises.
+  * `db2`: This machine type is used as the slave instance for all all master/slave exercises.
-  * scoreboard: This is for the MyMovies competition.
+  * `scoreboard`: This is for the MyMovies competition.
 Ansible will handle 100% of the configuration.
 You simply need to open the page in your browser (port 8080) and display on projector/monitor for students to see.
-  * app: This instance serves as sysbench, docker, and proxysql for the XtraDB Cluster and Group Replication tutorials.
+  * `app`: This instance serves as sysbench, docker, and proxysql for the XtraDB Cluster and Group Replication tutorials.
 Each student should get 1 app instance.
-  * mysql1, mysql2, mysql3: These instances are used in the XtraDB Cluster and Group Replication tutorials.
+  * `mysql1`, `mysql2`, `mysql3`: These instances are used in the XtraDB Cluster and Group Replication tutorials.
 Each student should get 1 of each of these.
-  * node1: This instance is used in the PXC K8S Operator tutorial.
+  * `node1`: This instance is used in the K8S Operator tutorials.
 Each student should receive 1 of these.
-  * mongodb: This instance has the Percona Server for MongoDB packages.
+  * `mongodb`: This instance has the Percona Server for MongoDB packages.
 Each student should receive 1 of these for the MongoDB training.

-There are 2 machine type aliases, 'gr' and 'pxc', both are aliases for all 4 types: app, mysql1, mysql2, and mysql3
+There are 2 machine type aliases, `gr` and `pxc`, both are aliases for all 4 types: `app`, `mysql1`, `mysql2`, and `mysql3`

 ## Set Up Instances

+### 1. Ensure DynamoDB table exists

+Make sure there is a DynamoDB table created on the `us-east-1` region called `percona_training_servers`.
+This is used to support the training backed but sometimes is deleted.
+If it is not there, create it with the following structure:

+* `Partition Key`: `teamTag` (String)
+* `Sort Key`: `teamID` (Number)

-### 1. Create a new VPC
+### 2. Create a new VPC

 All instances need to run inside a VPC.
 The VPC will launch with a single subnet of 10.11.0.0/16 with outbound internet capabilities.